-The Crescent Moon Gold 13 is a unique snowshoe designed specifically for women who love hiking with confidence on snowy trails.
-It's not the model to choose if you plan to be primarily in deep backcountry snow, but if efficient movement on packed rolling terrain is your jam, then this may very well be the perfect snowshoe for you.
+The Gold 13 is a unique snowshoe designed specifically for women who love hiking with confidence on snowy trails.
+It's not the model to choose if you plan to spend most of your time in deep backcountry snow.
+But if efficient movement on packed rolling terrain is your jam, then this may be the perfect snowshoe for you.

-The Gold 13 was our least favorite model for flotation due to its narrow tail design.
+The Gold 13 is one of our least favorite models for flotation due to its narrow tailed design.
 This reduces surface area and directly affects flotation in deep snow.
 In addition, it has fixed rotation bindings, which means the tail of the shoe follows closely behind your heel with each step.
-This allows the snowshoe to more closely mimic the natural movement of your foot, but it means the tail flips up with each step you take.
-In deep snow you will be physically flipping up wads of snow as you walk.
-In more shallow snow this is smart because it clears the snow off the top of the shoe quickly and efficiently.
-But it's not ideal in deeper snow.
-If you plan to be in deep snow regularly, we recommend you check out our favorite model for flotation, the Atlas Elektra Rendezvous, which was also our Best Buy winner, or our Editors' Choice, the MSR Lightning Ascent - Women's.
+This allows the snowshoe to mimic the natural movement of your foot more closely, but it means the tail flips up with each step you take.

 The Gold 13 has the perfect amount of traction for the terrain it's designed for, namely packed trails.
-Some models with really burly traction meant that climbing could feel sticky on shallow packed terrain.
+Some models with really burly traction make climbing feel sticky on shallow, packed terrain.
 And some models meant for trails are practically useless on hills.
 The Gold 13 hits a great balance here and performs well on both.
-While the edges can feel a bit slippery, if you focus on the aggressive toe crampons when navigating steep areas you will be fine.
-And on more moderate trails you will be walking with ease and confidence.
-Our top performer for traction was our Editors' Choice winner, the MSR Lightning Ascent.
-It grabbed a 10 out of 10 for traction and is the model you should look at if you plan to explore steep mountainous terrain in the backcountry.
-We struggled the most in regards to traction with the Tubbs Xplore - Women's.
+While the edges can feel a bit slippery, if you focus on the aggressive toe crampons when navigating steep areas, you will be fine.
+On moderate trails, you will be walking with ease and confidence.

-The Gold 13 did decently for this category, though it wasn't our favorite.
-Despite the narrowness of the the tail, the front toe portion was actually the widest of all the models we tested.
+This snowshoe performed decently here, though it wasn't our favorite.
+Despite the narrowness of the tail, the front toe portion is actually among the widest we tested.
 These shoes are designed specifically with a woman's gait in mind, but one of our testers still felt they had to widen their steps a bit.
 Most testers didn't have to change their gait much at all, though the way the heel flipped up took a bit of getting used to for everyone.
-The comfortability of walking in these shoes was definitely terrain dependent — in deep snow we struggled a bit, but on packed or partially packed trails we felt great.
-Our favorite model for walking with ease was the Tubbs Flex RDG, a lightweight and fun model with great features.
-We also really liked the Atlas Elektra Rendezvous which has a teardrop shape too, though it's not nearly as pronounced as the Gold 13.
-Our least favorite model for this category was the Tubbs Xplore which felt awkwardly wide and cumbersome.
+The comfort of walking in these shoes is terrain dependent — in deep snow, we struggled a bit, but on packed or partially packed trails we felt great.

 Ease of Use

-This snowshoe had our favorite binding system both in regards to security and comfort and we rewarded it with a perfect 10 score — one of only two in this entire review.
-It may not ultimately be quite as burly or as versatile as the simple straps and buckles of the Lightning Ascent or the MSR Evo - Women's, but it eked out a win due to its smart design elements.
-The system hugs the entire foot evenly and both tightens and loosens with the pull of a single loop.
+This snowshoe has one of our very favorite binding systems in regards to security and comfort.
+It may not be quite as burly or as versatile as the simple straps and buckles of the Lightning or the Evo, but it's close.
+The system hugs the entire foot evenly, and both tightens and loosens with the pull of a single loop.
 This makes for a very uniform feel and means that on-trail adjustments are quick and easy.
-The heel strap is a simple ratcheting system much like a ski or snowboard binding.
-Our lowest score for binding security went to the Tubbs Flex RDG.
-While we loved the system, we couldn't overlook the fragility of the entire binding being dependent on wire-thin cables that are exposed to the elements.
+The heel strap is a simple ratcheting system, much like a ski or snowboard binding.

 The Gold 13 is so comfy!
 As long as your foot is properly centered before everything gets tightened down, you're good to go.
-The evenness of the cinch achievable from the SPL (single pull loop) system; combined with built-in support areas and a well-supported ratchet buckle in the back, our feet felt uniformly supported at all times.
-All of the models we tested had high quality and comfortable binding systems, but this one was just a notch above the rest.
+The evenness of the cinch from the SPL (single pull loop) system means your feet will feel uniformly supported at all times.
+The built-in support areas and a well-supported ratchet buckle in the back certainly help.
+All of the models we tested had high quality and comfortable binding systems, but this one was a noticeable notch above many.

 The Gold 13 is an ideal snowshoe for hikers that plan to stay on trails that are packed or newly packed.
-In deeper snow, the narrow tails impeded flotation a bit, but for quick and natural movements on trail, we really liked this shoe.
-While this model isn't specifically designed for running, this is the closest shape of all the shoes we tested to a runners design, and we did in fact feel great the few times we ran for short distances.
+In deeper snow, the narrow tails impede flotation, but for quick and natural movements on trail, we really like this shoe.
+While this model isn't specifically designed for running, its shape is close to a runners design, and we did feel great the few times we ran for short distances.
 From beginner to advanced trail hiking, this is a great shoe to consider.